ZijunCui02/ZijunCui02.github.io/_teaching/2022-spring-teaching-2.md

 ---
-title: "Teaching experience 1"
+title: "Signal Generator & FPGA-based Digital Frequency Meter"
 collection: teaching
-type: "Undergraduate course"
+type: "Electrical Engineering Intern Project"
 permalink: /teaching/2014-spring-teaching-1
 venue: "University 1, Department"
-date: 2014-02-01
+date: 2022-06-15
-location: "City, Country"
+location: "Hangzhou, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.